zcacini2/FlightRouter/README.md

 **Code Base**

+Our code has 6 important classes that all reside in the main project folder.
+The first class is Airports found in Airports.h.
+This class is is used as a coding/decoding process with the airports.txt file and the airport codes found in the routes.txt file.
+This will be used as an external storage process to simplify Graph.
+The second class is BFS found in BFS.h.
+This class provides a BFS traversal of the graph.
+The third class is the Edge class found in Edge.h.
+This class represents an edge.
+It maintains the start and end airport as well as the distance between them.
+The fourth and most important class is Graph found in Graph.h.
+This class is responsible for the graph constructor (parsing the routes.txt file and building every node and edge from each entry) and our implementaion of the Dijkstra Shortest Path algorithm.
+The fifth class is MapPrinter found in mapprinter.h.
+This class maintains all of the logic to print a shortest path onto a Mercator Projection Map.
+The last class is the Node class found in Node.h.
+This class is the definition of a node and maintains its own airport code, latitude, longitude, a list of all neighbors (Node*), and a list of all neighbors (int airport codes).

 README which describes: (1) The location of all major code, data, and results.
 (2) Full instructions on how to build and run your executable, including how to